refenv/cijoe/testcases/README.md

    ensure that the SSH-utility is satisfied.

-2. Whenever possible, testcases must use framework modules, e.g. utilize "test::pass" to exit a test upon success and use "test::fail" to exit a test indicating failure.
+2. Whenever possible, testcases must use framework modules, e.g. utilize "test.pass" to exit a test upon success and use "test.fail" to exit a test indicating failure.
 When implementing a test, inspect the available modules to see what functionality can be re-used/expanded.

 3. stdout and stderr, should never be redirected.
-Additionally, when a test produces output it should produce it *annotated* via the `cij::emph`, `cij::info`, `cij::err`, `cij::warn` module functions.
+Additionally, when a test produces output it should produce it *annotated* via the `cij.emph`, `cij.info`, `cij.err`, `cij.warn` module functions.
 This allows for post-processing to distinguish between output from the testcase itself in contrast to the output produce by the commands executed by the testcase.